 NGC 3044

 NGC 3044 is a barred spiral galaxy in the equatorial constellation of Sextans.
 It was discovered on December 13, 1784, by German-born English astronomer William Herschel.
 In 1888, Danish astronomer J. L. E. Dreyer described it as "very faint, very large, very much extended 122°".
 It is located at an estimated distance of 67 million light years.
 In the B band of the UBV photometric system, the galaxy spans 4.70′ by 0.80′ with the major axis aligned along a position angle of 113°.
 It is a relatively isolated galaxy with no nearby companions.
 R. B. Tully in 1988 assigned it as a member of the widely displaced Leo Cloud.
 The morphological classification of NGC 3044 is SBc, indicating a barred spiral (SB) with somewhat loosely-wound spiral arms (c).
 It is being viewed edge-on, with a galactic plane that is inclined at an angle of 79°±4° to the plane of the sky.
 The disk appears lob-sided and disturbed, suggesting a recent merger or interaction.
 There is a diffuse ionized gas extending to 1 kpc above the center of the plane.
 The stars in the galaxy have a combined mass of approximately 1.01×1010 M☉, and the star formation rate is 2.77 M☉·yr–1.
 The total mass of the atomic gas in this galaxy is 3.5×109 M☉, and it has a dust mass of 1.6×108 M☉.
 The galaxy as a whole has a dynamic mass of 6.4×1010 M☉.
-A supernova was observed on March 13, 1983, at an offset 29″ east, 11″ south of NGC 3044.
-Designated SN 1983E, it was a suspected type II supernova that reached a peak magnitude of 14.9 (B) around March 15.
+One supernova has been observed in NGC 3044: SN 1983E (type II, mag.
+14) was discovered by Natalʹja Metlova on 13 March 1983, at an offset 29″ east, 11″ south of the galaxy.

 More Images: